johndk/berkeley-ml-capstone/README.md

 ## Operating-threshold results

-Each experiment is reported at the default 0.50 threshold and at its own threshold selected by maximizing F1 on 2019 expanding-fold out-of-fold predictions.
-No threshold uses 2023 labels.
-Within each experiment the two rows use the same fitted pipeline and 2023 probabilities, so only the classification policy changes.
+Each experiment is shown twice: once with the standard 0.50 threshold and once with the threshold that produced the best F1 score on held-out 2019 training folds.
+The 2023 outcomes are never used to choose a threshold.
+The two rows for an experiment use the same fitted model and the same 2023 probabilities; only the cutoff used to issue a delay prediction changes.

 | Model | Classifier | Experiment | Evaluation data | Threshold policy | Threshold | Accuracy | Balanced accuracy | Precision | Recall | F1 | MCC |
 |---|---|---:|---|---|---:|---:|---:|---:|---:|---:|---:|